WASHINGTON (AP) — A look at Vice President Joe Biden’s preparations for a potential 2016 presidential campaign:

 Book: Not lately.
 Could be time for a sequel to “Promises to Keep” from 2007, though his position as vice president might constrain him.

-Iowa: Yes, spoke at Sen. Tom Harkin's fall 2013 steak-fry fundraiser.
+Iowa: Yes, spoke at Sen. Tom Harkin’s fall 2013 steak-fry fundraiser.
+Then in May, attended party for Iowans who came to Washington for annual lobbying trip.
 Raised money for Iowa congressional candidate Jim Mowrer.
 Schmoozed with Iowa power brokers during 2013 inauguration week in Washington.
 (Poor Iowa caucuses showing knocked him out of the 2008 presidential race.)

-Networking: And how.
+Networking: Says he plans to campaign in more than 100 races in the 2014 elections.
 Meets regularly with former Senate colleagues and congressional Democrats.
-Cozied up to important players during inauguration week, including reception for activists from New Hampshire, Iowa and South Carolina among other states; dropped into the Iowa ball, met environmental and Hispanic activists.
 Gives keynote speeches at annual state Democratic Party dinners across the country.
-Making calls for House Democrats' campaign organization, assisting in recruitment of candidates.
+Making calls for House Democrats’ campaign organization, assisting in recruitment of candidates.
 Campaigned for new Virginia Gov. Terry McAuliffe, new Massachusetts Sen. Ed Markey.
 Speaks regularly to special interests.
-One week last May: Monday, spoke to religious leaders at the White House; Tuesday, voting rights talk with African-Americans; Wednesday, immigration talk with Asian-Americans; Thursday, meeting with firefighters about Boston bombing.
-And on the fifth day, he rested.

-Do something: Point man on gun control, which failed.
+Do something: Leading Obama’s review of federal job-training programs, prime player in U.S. response to Ukrainian crisis.
+His office co-chaired a White House task force to address sexual assault on campuses.
+Point man on gun control, which failed.
 Lots with foreign policy.
-Leading administration's efforts to engage more with Latin America.
+Leading administration’s efforts to engage more with Latin America.
 Called on to lobby former Senate colleagues on Syria, Iran.
 Visiting ports across the U.S. to promote infrastructure and exports.
 Point man on Violence Against Women Act.
 Credited with pushing Obama to embrace gay marriage.
 Called upon by the administration to be a go-between with the Senate.
 Negotiated fiscal cliff deal.

 Take a stand: Guns.
 Violence against women.
 Gay rights.
 Veterans.
 He’s touched on everything as senator and vice president.